 Your healthcare provider will tell you how to prepare.
 Ask if you should take your usual medicines.
 Also:

 Take a shower and wash your hair (don’t use hair conditioner, hair spray, and skin lotions).

 Eat dinner before you come to the sleep clinic.
 Pack a snack if you need one before bedtime.

 Bring what will make you comfortable, such as your pajamas, robe, slippers, hygiene items, and even your own pillow.

-When you arrive at the sleep clinic, the technologist will meet you in your room.
+When you arrive at the sleep clinic, you will usually be checked in by a receptionist.
+A specialized sleep technologist will meet you in your room.
 Then you may change into your nightclothes.
-Small sensors are placed on your head and body with tape and cream.
+Small sensors are placed on your head and body with tape and gel.
 The sensors are then plugged into a machine that will monitor your sleep.
 If you need to use a restroom, the sensors can be unplugged.
-A camera in your room may record your body movements.
+A camera in your room will record your body movements.
 The technologist will stay in a nearby room.
 If you need to talk to him or her, use the intercom.

 A sleep study monitors all the stages of your sleep.
 To do this, the following are recorded:

 Heart rate, brain waves, and muscle activity

 Sudden leg or body movements